zjandali/VisionMate/README.md

 # 🎯 VisionMate: AI-Powered Navigation Assistant

-VisionMate is an innovative web application designed to help individuals with visual impairments explore and navigate new places with confidence.
+VisionMate is an innovative screen-reader friendly web application designed to help individuals with visual impairments explore and navigate new places with confidence.
 Through natural conversation and real-time location awareness, VisionMate provides detailed descriptions of surroundings and helps users discover new destinations.

 ## ✨ Key Features